Notalib/nativescript-accessibility-ext/README.md

 ## Reasoning behind this plugin:
 NativeScript is a framework for developing cross-platform mobile applications.

-Nativescript's support for platform specific accessibility features is very limited, as it only implements those that can be abstracted for both platforms.
+NativeScript's support for platform specific accessibility features is very limited, as it only implements those that can be abstracted for both platforms.
 So you have to enable these features in JavaScript-code rather than in the template.